Beach Safety in Pensacola Beach, FL

 Stay in the Shade

 Temperatures are hottest around 3pm.
-Plan outdoor activities like going to the beach, swimming, or Pensacola Beach Watersports for earlier in the day, and save the mid-day for a time of rest and relaxation inside in the air conditioning!
+Plan outdoor activities like going to the beach, swimming, or hopping aboard a Pensacola Beach dolphin cruise for earlier in the day, and save the mid-day for a time of rest and relaxation inside in the air conditioning!
+Check out this recent Traveler Story where one group explains just how much fun you can have avoiding the heat on an unforgettable and scenic dolphin cruise.

 Pensacola Beach - Beach Rules